Bago - the Ancient Mon Capital

 Upon arrival in Bago, you will begin your orientation tour with a visit to the Kyakhatwaing Monastery, the largest monastery in Lower Myanmar, and one of the three-largest monasteries in the country.
 You will learn about the monks that reside there, along with their lifestyle and Buddhist studies, which often last from morning through evening.
 Their dedication to Buddhism and discipline can be observed during their taking the food, learning scripture and residing according to Buddhist law.
 Next, you will continue on for a visit to the 1,000-year-old Shwemawdaw Pagoda, where the Buddha hair relics are enshrined.
 Originally built to a height of 403 feet, the Shwemawdaw Pagoda is one of the most famous pagodas in Myanmar, and even taller than the Great Shwedagon Pagoda in Yangon.

-Next, a stop will be made to enjoy a Chinese or Myanmar set-menu lunch at Hantharwaddy Restaurant before proceeding to the Hinthagone Pagoda, home of panoramic views of Bago.
+Next, a stop will be made to enjoy an Asian set-menu lunch at Hantharwaddy Restaurant before proceeding to the Hinthagone Pagoda, home of panoramic views of Bago.
 During your visit, you will enjoy a spirited dance presentation, if available.
 From there, you will drive on to the Shwethalyaung Reclining Buddha Image.
 A masterpiece of perfection in symmetry, the Reclining Buddha measures 180 feet long, 52 feet high and rests on a 5-foot plinth made of brick.

 Before heading back to Yangon, a visit is made to a typical Mon village where you can view hand weaving and cigar rolling demonstrations.
 On the drive back to Yangon, a brief photo stop will be made at the 15th-century Kyaikpun Pagoda, which features 4 gigantic Buddha images sitting back against a massive stone pillar.
 Upon arriving in Yangon, you will return to the pier and your awaiting ship.